em1e/3d-rgb-sphere/README.md

 # 3D reactive sphere

-This was practice for my personal website, and it will be added to it when the site is up.
+This was practice for my personal website, site up until march 23rd.